tmm-demo-apps/bookstore-app/diary.md

 ### Next Steps
 - **Implement "Remove from Cart"**: Added a button and handler to remove items from the shopping cart.
 This completes the core cart functionality (add, view, remove).
-- **Implement Checkout Process**: We will implement a PII-free checkout process.
-This will involve creating an order summary page and a confirmation step that simulates a purchase without collecting any personal data.
-The cart items will be converted into a historical order.
+- **Implement Checkout Process**: Implemented a PII-free checkout process.
+Users can now view an order summary, confirm their order without entering personal data, and receive a confirmation.
+Cart items are converted into a historical order in the database.

+### Current Focus: UI Improvement
+We are now focusing on improving the user interface.
+We will use the Pico.css framework to provide a clean, modern look and feel with minimal changes to the HTML structure.

+### Next Steps
 - **Future Enhancements**:
-    - Improved UI
     - Expanded book selection and categorization
     - User management (settings, profile, etc.)
 - We can also look at enhancing the Kubernetes manifests for better configuration management and security (e.g., using Secrets for database credentials).